 Onslow Co.
-Public Health: no shortage in specimen kits
+Public Health: No shortage in specimen kits

 Thursday night, Marine Corps Base Camp Lejeune reported its first presumptive positive case for the virus.
 The person is in isolation and receiving treatment.

-If you’re feeling sick, health care professionals ask you not walk into doctor’s office.
+If you’re feeling sick, health care professionals ask you not to walk into the doctor’s office.
 Instead, call before you go and follow your health care provider’s instructions.